Bates Motel (film)

 Bates Motel is a 1987 American made-for-television supernatural horror film and a spin-off of the Psycho franchise written and directed by Richard Rothstein, starring Bud Cort, Lori Petty, Moses Gunn, Gregg Henry, Jason Bateman, and Kerrie Keane.
 Outside of the 1998 remake, this is the only installment not to feature Anthony Perkins as Norman Bates as Kurt Paul portrays the character.
-The film premiered as part of NBC Monday Night at the Movies on July 5, 1987.
+The film premiered on July 5, 1987.
 It is a direct sequel to Psycho, ignoring the other sequels.

 The film is about Alex West, a mentally disturbed youth who was admitted to an asylum after killing his abusive stepfather.
 There he befriends Norman and ends up inheriting the Bates Motel.
 It was originally produced as a pilot for a proposed TV series set in the Bates Motel, but it was not picked up by the network.

 Plot

 Bates Motel ignores the existence of Psycho II and III (and would in turn be ignored by Psycho IV), with Norman Bates never being released from the mental institution to allow the events of those films.
-Alex West (Bud Cort) is a mentally disturbed youth who was admitted to the asylum nearly twenty years ago for killing his abusive stepfather.
-He became close friends with Norman Bates (Kurt Paul) at the asylum.
+Alex West is a mentally disturbed youth who was admitted to the asylum nearly twenty years ago for killing his abusive stepfather.
+He became close friends with Norman Bates at the asylum.

 Years later, Norman dies and Alex learns that he has inherited the Bates Motel.
-He travels to Norman's California hometown (renamed Fairville for this film; in the original film it was Fairvale) and with a little help from teenage runaway Willie (Lori Petty) and local handyman Henry Watson (Moses Gunn), Alex struggles to re-open the motel for business.
-Alex gets a loan to renovate the motel, but the project is plagued with rumors about the place being haunted by the ghost of Norman's mother, Mrs. Bates, and the discovery of her remains, as well as those of her late husband, buried on the grounds of the motel.
+He travels to Norman's California hometown (renamed Fairville for this film; in the original film it was Fairvale) and with a little help from teenage runaway Willie and local handyman Henry Watson, Alex struggles to re-open the motel for business.
+Alex gets a loan to renovate the motel, but the project is plagued with rumors about the place being haunted by the ghost of Norman's mother, Mrs. Gloria Bates, and the discovery of her remains, as well as those of her late husband Jake, buried on the grounds of the motel.
 When recovering the remains of Mrs. Bates, the sheriff said that the body "was never found", which seems to conflict with the original Psycho, where Mrs. Bates' corpse is present in the basement where Norman is finally captured by Sam Loomis.